Subject Source: Library of Congress Subject Headings

 Abstract This collection is comprised of archival materials generated by British and American women of the nineteenth century.
 This archive contains the 1890-1895 minutes book of the Women's Franchise League, London, which was founded in 1889.
 The Women's Franchise League, also known as the National Society for Women's Suffrage in Great Britain, was active in the early 1890s.
 Members of this group included Mrs. E. Pankhurst, Harriet Stanton-Blatch, Countess Schack, Alice Cliff-Scatcherd, and Mrs. Jacob...

 Abstract The cassette tapes and transcripts in this collection were produced by the United Nations Radio Service Department of Public Information.
 The radio programs served as a weekly forum on issues of interest to women around the world.
-Sessions include topics such as violence against women, reproductive issues, AIDS, women's rights, family, refugee, and peace.
+Sessions include topics such as violence against women, reproductive issues, AIDS, women's rights, family, refugees, and peace.
 Also featured are interviews with women in leadership positions around the world or special United Nations programs on women.
 Included with...